shlinkio/shlink/CONTRIBUTING.md

 The purposes of every folder are:

 * `bin`: It contains the CLI tools.
-The `cli` one is the main entry point to run shlink from the command line.
+The `cli` one is the main entry point to run Shlink from the command line.
 * `config`: Contains application-wide configurations, which are later merged with the ones provided by every module.
 * `data`: Common runtime-generated git-ignored assets, like logs, caches, etc.
 * `docs`: Any project documentation is stored here, like API spec definitions or architectural decision records.